Trip Logistics

 • Visitor Oyster Card: Costs £5 (non-refundable) plus your chosen credit.
 It offers exclusive discounts at West End restaurants and the London Transport Museum.

-• Day Travelcard: A paper ticket costing £15.90 (Zones 1-6).
+• Day Travelcard: A paper ticket costing £16.60 (Zones 1-6, off-peak).
 Recommended if you want to use the “National Rail 2-for-1” entry deals at landmarks like the Tower of London (requires a paper ticket from a National Rail station).

 • Discount Linking: Visitors with a Senior Railcard or Disabled Persons Railcard can link it to an Oyster card at a TfL ticket office for a 33% discount on off-peak fares.